-Paid time off is also referred to as PTO.
-It certainly sounds great to think you could get paid while not having to be at work.
+PTO is an abbreviation for paid time off.
+It certainly sounds great to think you can receive pay while not having to be at work.
 So what is paid time off?
-PTO is usually a policy that many companies have in place that will allow their employees to be paid in the even of vacations, illnesses, holidays, personal days and other days where the employee may not have to be present at work.
-Sometimes these days are accrued throughout the year or the employer has a set amount and may base the increased amount/days on seniority with the company.
+PTO is a policy that many companies have to allow their employees to use for vacations, illnesses, holidays, personal days, and other days where they may not be present at work.
+Sometimes these days are accrued throughout the year, or the employer has a set amount and may base its increased amount/days on seniority.

-Depending on the company or organization, paid time off can calculated in a variety of different ways.
+Depending on the company or organization, paid time off can calculate in a variety of different ways.
 Some companies may have a set amount of days in their employee handbook that allows you a specific amount of days per year.
-An example of this would be if an employee landing a job and the employer’s policy was 10 days of PTO for the first year, 15 days the second and 20 days the third year.
+An example of this would be if an employee landing a job and the employer's policy was 10 days of PTO for the first year, 15 days the second, and 20 days the third year.

 Some employees may have to accrue their PTO as they work throughout the year.
 For example, say an employee is full-time and works 40 hours per week.
-For every 40 hours worked the employee may accrue 1 hour of paid time off.
-If the employee saved up all their paid time off during the year then he or she would have approximately 52 hours in a year to use.
-Assuming this employee works the average 8 hour shift, then this would break down to 6.5 days of total PTO during the year.
+For every 40 hours worked, the employee may accrue 1 hour of paid time off.
+If the employee saved up all their paid time off during the year, they would have approximately 52 hours in a year to use.
+Assuming this employee works the average 8-hour shift, this would break down to 6.5 days of total PTO during the year.